Thousands scramble to evacuate capital of Canada’s Northwest Territories as more than 200 ‘unprecedented’ wildfires blanket region - KTVZ

 By Elizabeth Wolfe, CNN

+The Behchoko/Yellowknife Fire saw little rain Thursday, which meant “almost no relief,” according to a Facebook post from a government fire-monitoring account.

+“Critical, challenging days ahead – with two days of northwest to west-northwest winds on Friday and Saturday, which would push fire towards Yellowknife,” the Thursday night post warned.
+Officials said such winds would push the fires where they “do not want them to go.”

-The infernos in the Northwest Territories are among more than 1,000 fires burning across Canada as the country endures its worst fire season on record.
-Canadian Prime Minister Justin Trudeau met with a group of senior government officials and ministers on Thursday to discuss the ongoing fires and their potential to impact infrastructure, including roadways and telecommunications.
+Canadian Prime Minister Justin Trudeau met with a group of senior government officials and ministers on Thursday to discuss the ongoing fires and their potential to affect infrastructure, including roadways and telecommunications.

 The Canadian Armed Forces are assisting with firefighting and airlifting efforts in the Northwest Territories.
 The Royal Canadian Air Force has deployed several planes and helicopters to support regional emergency crews.